IT service management

-Information technology service management (ITSM) are the activities performed by an organization to design, build, deliver, operate and control IT services offered to customers.
+Information technology service management (ITSM) is the set of activities performed by an organization to design, build, deliver, operate, and control IT services offered to customers.

-Differing from more technology-oriented IT management approaches like network management and IT systems management, IT service management is characterized by adopting a process approach towards management, focusing on customer needs and IT services for customers rather than IT systems, and stressing continual improvement.
+Unlike more technology-oriented IT management approaches like network management and IT systems management, IT service management is characterized by a process approach toward management, focusing on customer needs and IT services for customers rather than IT systems, and stressing continual improvement.
 The CIO WaterCooler's 2017 ITSM report states that business uses ITSM "mostly in support of customer experience (35%) and service quality (48%)."

 Process

-Execution of ITSM processes in an organization, especially those processes that are more workflow-driven, can benefit significantly from being supported with specialized software tools.
+Organizational ITSM process execution, especially for workflows, can benefit significantly from being supported with specialized software tools.

 Service desk

 A service desk is a primary IT function within the discipline of IT service management (ITSM) as defined by ITIL.
-It is intended to provide a Single Point of Contact (SPOC) to meet the communication needs of both users and IT staff, and also to satisfy both Customer and IT Provider objectives.
+It is intended to provide a Single Point of Contact (SPOC) to meet the communication needs of both users and IT staff, and to satisfy both customer and IT provider objectives.
 User refers to the actual user of the service, while customer refers to the entity that is paying for the service.
 ITSM tools are frequently applied to other aspects of business; this practice is often called enterprise service management (ESM).
 A key initiative in ITSM is the automation of routine tasks, enabling personnel to focus on higher-priority responsibilities; this is known as IT process automation.

 The ITIL approach considers the service desk to be the central point of contact between service providers and users/customers on a day-to-day basis.
-It is also a focal point for reporting incidents (disruptions or potential disruptions in service availability or quality) and for users making service requests (routine requests for services).
+It is also a focal point for reporting incidents (disruptions or potential disruptions in service availability or quality) and for submitting service requests (routine requests for services).

-ITIL regards a call centre or help desk as similar kinds of tech support which provide only a portion of what a service desk can offer.
-A service desk has a more broad and user-centered approach which is designed to provide the user with an informed single point of contact for all IT requirements.
-A service desk seeks to facilitate the integration of business processes into the service management infrastructure.
+ITIL regards a call center or help desk as similar kinds of tech support which provide only a portion of what a service desk can offer.
+A service desk has a broader and user-centered approach which is designed to provide the user with an informed single point of contact for all IT activities.
+A service desk facilitates the integration of business processes into the service management infrastructure.
 In addition to actively monitoring and owning incidents and user questions, and providing the communications channel for other service management disciplines with the user community, a service desk also provides an interface for other activities such as customer change requests, third parties (e.g. maintenance contracts), and software licensing.
 Computer emergency response teams (CERT) are specifically dedicated to computer security incidents.